jigarius/clibato/README.md

 # Clibato: CLI Backup Tool

 Clibato is a simple backup/restore tool.
-I created it to help me backup my `.dot` files and to have fun with Python 🐍.
+I created it to help me backup and restore my `.dot` files, and to have fun with Python 🐍.

+>The name Clibato stands for (CLI) (ba)ckup (to)ol.

+## Quick start

+    pip install clibato # Installation
+    clibato init --config-file=~/.clibato.yml
+    vim ~/.clibato.yml # Configuration (required)
+    clibato backup # Perform backup
+    clibato restore # Restore last backup

 ## Installation

-TODO.
+Clibato can easily be installed using [pip](https://pip.pypa.io/).

+   pip install clibato

+Once installed, you can run it as `clibato` or `python -m clibato`.

 ## Configuration